 For example, rather than creating separate reports to display the items each team member owns, you can create one report where the Owner field in the Field Specification area is set to "Query At Runtime."
 When you run the report, select the team member who owns the items you are interested in viewing.

-The Query-At-Runtime feature is not available in Change History, Multi-Table, or Version Control Actions reports, and it is not applicable when you create custom groups of field values.
+The Query-At-Runtime feature is not available in Change History, Multi-Table, or Version Control Actions reports, and it is not available in the list when you create custom groups of field values.
 Also, Multi-View reports cannot contain single reports that have Query-At-Runtime parameters.

 In addition, when you use query-at-runtime fields in reports with drill-down capabilities, such as Distribution reports, drill-downs links are valid for up to 1 hour after the report is run or up to 20 minutes after the last drill-down link is clicked.